What is financial infidelity? (Hint: It’s so much more than just lying about money)

 One last thing…

 You are so much closer to being on the other side of this than it seems right now!
-I’ve seen many couples begin the conversation around financial infidelity so deeply hurting that it doesn’t seem possible that they could ever feel safe with each other again, and then a few months later they are past it.
+I’ve seen many couples begin the conversation around financial infidelity so deeply hurting that it doesn’t seem possible that they could ever feel safe with each other again, and then a few months later they are past it and working on shared goals as a team.

 Imagine making decisions with your partner and feeling heard and safe.
-Whether you seek out financial coaching or not, you CAN heal from this!
+Whether you are taking it slow on your own or working with a trauma-informed couples financial coach to smooth the process along, you CAN heal from this!